molleraj/ti95interface/README.md

 All files in this repository are related to the Arduino Uno/Leonardo-based replacement TI-95 cassette interface I am building.
 I decided to call it a CIduino7 as it replaces the original TI cassette interface for the 74/95, the TI CI-7.

 This interface will let you send and receive TI-95 programs from a Linux/Windows/Mac machine.
 It thus *requires* the Arduino Leonardo and a PC/Mac.
 Theoretically it should work with the TI-74 BasiCalc and CC-40 as these share the same Dockbus and Hexbus physical interfaces, respectively, and probably similar cassette protocols.
+Gregory McGill confirmed the interface works with the TI-74 on February 22, 2022.

 Currently only the Arduino Leonardo works for transmission in both directions (receiving from and sending to the TI-95), probably because it properly emulates hardware handshaking.